GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 - [Content Script][section-cs]
 - [Options Page][section-options]

-### Background script {: #background_script }
+### Background service worker {: #background_script }

-The [background script][docs-service-worker] is the extension's event handler; it contains listeners for browser events that are important to the extension.
-It lies dormant until an event is fired then performs the instructed logic.
-An effective background script is only loaded when it is needed and unloaded when it goes idle.
+The [background service worker][docs-service-worker] is the extension's event handler; it contains listeners for browser events that are important to the extension.
+It lies dormant until an event is fired then performs the instructed logic; it is only loaded when it is needed and unloaded when it goes idle.

 ### UI elements {: #pages }